-- Poses a significant risk of harm in the event of sudden illness or incapacity (‘safety-critical work’)
+- Pose a significant risk of harm in the event of sudden illness or incapacity (‘safety-critical work’)

-- Will involve contact with patients in a clinical setting
+- Involve contact with patients in a clinical setting

-Jobs for which a health assessment is required include those that involve:
+Roles for which a health assessment is required

 - Contact with patients or young children